pyepics/pyepics/doc/pv.rst

 changes.
 These functions can be specified when creating a PV, with the *callback* argument which can take either a single callback function or a list or tuple of callback functions.
-After a PV has been created, you can add calllback functions with :meth:`add_callback`, remove them with :meth:`remove_callback`, and explicitly run them with :meth:`run_callback`.
+After a PV has been created, you can add callback functions with :meth:`add_callback`, remove them with :meth:`remove_callback`, and explicitly run them with :meth:`run_callback`.
 Each callback has an internal unique *index* (a small integer number) that can be used for specifying which one to add, remove, and run.